Explicit rephasing to Kobayashi-Maskawa representation and fundamental phase structure of CP violation: Explicit rephasing transformation to KM parametrization

 Unlike in the PDG parametrization, the phase $\alpha_{3}/2$ is not accompanied by $\delta_{\rm KM}$.

-With this explicit rephasing, we find that the independent six phases of a unitary matrix are expressed in terms of arguments of the matrix elements and the determinant.
+With this explicit rephasing, the independent six phases of a unitary matrix are expressed in terms of arguments of the matrix elements and the determinant.
 Consequently, the remaining nontrivial arguments are written in terms of these six phases.
 Performing the rephasing transformation, we obtain

 From this, the remaining four nontrivial arguments are written precisely by the angles of unitarity triangles